ycsin/monashcav/doc/Installation.md

 The following CMake/Catkin arguments are available:

-- `-DCAN_DRIVER_NAME=<name>`
+- `-DDRIVER=<name>`

 	Specify the driver to compile and use.
-At the moment, the following drivers are available: lincan, peak_linux, serial, socket, virtual.
+At the moment, the following drivers are available: lincan, peak_linux, serial, socket, virtual, dummy.

+- `-DBUILD_DRIVERS=<;-separated-list of names>`

+	Semicolon-separated list of additional CAN drivers to build.
+You can use the same values as for DRIVER.

 - `-DBUILD_ALL_DRIVERS=On`

 	Build all available drivers.

+- `-DPCAN_PREFIX=<path>`

+	Path to the [PCAN drivers](http://www.peak-system.com/fileadmin/media/linux/index.htm#download) needed by the peak_linux driver.
+See [Drivers section](#drivers).

 - `-DEXHAUSTIVE_DEBUGGING=On`